bshastry/melange-checkers/README.md

 - Prebuilt scan-build and scan-view binaries that are present in LLVM source tree
 - GCC >= 4.7 (Tested with 4.8.x)

+#### Patching cmake file

+LLVM Source tree (from trunk) is missing a file called FindLLVM.cmake that the plugin project references.
+Copy file to $LLVM_SRC/cmake/modules if cmake complains during build.

 #### Build instructions

 ```bash